Looking for a supplier of Alaskan Mammoth Ivory - and also

 came from Germany,

-- side where a RED rouge is applied and
+- Fine black stone the side where a RED rouge is applied

 I have discovered a Light Blue